Creating and applying live templates (Code Snippets)

 PyCharm comes with quite a bit of the various live templates...
 There are several pre-defined live template for Python.
 This tutorial aims to walk you through creating a live template for a Python class declaration, and using this live template.

 Python programming is out of scope of this tutorial.
-Refer to the Python documentation for details.
+For more information, refer to the Python documentation.

 This tutorial has been created using PyCharm Professional version 2016.1.